-SYNC 2021 Calendar
+SYNC 2024 Calendar

-Guide to seasons and holidays
+Guide to Seasons and Holidays

 LIFE

 In the SYNC cycle, the first day of the year is celebrated as the first day of creation.
 This means that the sixth day of the year is the sixth day of creation, the day when animals and humans were created.
 SYNC figures that the day of the creation of the human race is worth celebrating, and January 6th is used for that purpose instead of its traditional purpose--Epiphany (Christ's "appearance" to the world).
-In Western Christianity the celebration is about the wise men seeing the baby Jesus and giving him gifts.
-In Eastern Christianity it is about Jesus' baptism in the Jordan River, with people seeing God's Spirit come down on him like a dove.
-(Eastern Epiphany may be on Jan.
-19th instead of Jan.
-6th, following the Julian calendar instead of the Gregorian one.)

 Since SYNC's second season, Roots Season, begins on Ash Wednesday, the Life Season comes to its climax the day before, which is Mardi Gras/Carnival.
-SYNC celebrates on Mardi Gras not by wild frivolity and costumes but by authentically celebrating how good God made creation in the first place.
+SYNC celebrates life on Mardi Gras not by wild frivolity and costumes but by authentically celebrating how good God made creation in the first place.
 It is "glory to the Creator" day.

 ROOTS